 - Gaming Consoles: Play Station 3 & 4, Wii, Wii Univeristy, Xbox 360, and Xbox 1 at Courtney, Foster, Futenma, Kinser and Schwab libraries.

 - Free Wi-Fi

-- Printing: First 10 pages free; customer must provide own paper when printing in excess of 10 pages.
+- Printing and Copying: First 10 pages free; customer must provide own paper when printing in excess of 10 pages.